-During exploratory examination of the oral cavity, tooth root affection was not detected.
-Ultrasonographic examination of the mass revealed (), therefore compute tomography examination was pursued for further diagnostics.

-Compute tomography examination took place at the clinical unit of diagnostic imaging, Leahurst Equine Hospital at the University of Liverpool.
-The alpaca was examined under general anaesthesia in sternal recumbency.
+e alpaca underwent general anaesthesia (xylazine (0.5mg/kg), thiopental (5mg/kg)) and computed tomography examination was performed in sternal recumbency.
+Oral examination was not conducted as it is very difficult in conscious camelids and no obvious dental, buccal, or lingual abnormalities were detected during intubation.
+Computed tomography examination was conducted instead of radiographs because a tooth root abscess was suspected and computed tomography would offered a superior imaging diagnostic procedure to multiple radiographs of the skull, by avoiding the superposition of teeth and tooth roots.

-The compute tomography examination revealed a large, right cheek soft tissue attenuating swelling well encapsulated involving the majority of the masseter muscle, being the maximum swelling in the ventral aspect of the orbit.
-The soft tissue opacity was heterogenous with gas attenuation in the centre of the soft tissue swelling tracking towards the surface.
+The computed tomographic examination revealed a large, soft tissue attenuating swelling of the right cheek which was well encapsulated and involving most of the masseter muscle.
+The soft tissue opacity was heterogeneous with gas attenuation in the centre of the soft tissue swelling extending towards the surface.
 The mass had an ovoid shape and measured 8cm (length) by 5 cm (width) and 7.5 cm (depth).
-No evidence of orbital or intracranial extension was appreciated neither fracture, osteomyelitis, sinusitis, cortical destruction, foreign bodies, or inflammatory odontogenic focal areas.
+There was no evidence of bone involvement such as fracture, sequestrum formation, orbital or intracranial extension, sinusitis, cortical destruction, or inflammatory odontogenic focal areas.
+No radiopaque foreign bodies were visible.